 If this sounds like you, let your landing page do the talking for you.
 On a landing page, you can share your rate and talk about all of the reasons why you’re an awesome designer.
 And you can do it without coming off as conceited, because it’s expected in a landing page.

 You can also suggest that clients include a landing page in their design package to generate more leads.
 Or maybe your client has come to you and asked for a landing page.
 Well, buddy, you’re in the right place.
-Let’s get started.
+Let’s get started and learn some essential elements of a landing page.

 Say it with me: There is no navigation on a successful landing page.